SceptreData/brain-stim/content/posts/2020-04-24-setting-up-a-blog-with-gatsby-netlifycms.md

       - { name: body, label: Body, widget: markdown }
 ```

 OK There's a lot going on here so lets break it down.
-The first section, **backend** tells netlifyCMS who our backend provider.
+The first section, **backend** tells netlifyCMS about our backend provider.
 At the moment we don't have one.
 Netlify is kind enough to provide a dummy backend called 'test-repo' while we're still testing the project.

 Below that we have some fields which identify important folders for our project.
 When we upload media through the CMS, it will be stored in the static/assets folder.
 When the site gets built and all of our media gets processed, the optimized files will live in public_folder.